grnet/djnro/docs/installation/install.md

 	SOCIAL_AUTH_GOOGLE_OAUTH2_SCOPE = []

+### eduroam CAT integration

-DjNRO provides limited integration with eduroam CAT (Configuration Assistant Tool).
-Institution administrators can automatically provision their institution to CAT without the intervention of the federation (NRO) administrator.
+DjNRO provides integration with eduroam CAT (Configuration Assistant Tool):

+* Institution administrators can automatically provision their institution to CAT without the intervention of the federation (NRO) administrator.
+* End users can search for their institution at the _connect_ page and get direct access to the tools (profiles and installers) provisioned in eduroam CAT.

-In order to enable this functionality, you must list at least one instance and the corresponding description in CAT_INSTANCES.
-Beware that pages accessible by end users currently only show CAT information for the instance named `production`.
+In order to enable this functionality, you must list at least one instance and the corresponding description under the `CAT_INSTANCES` setting.
+Pages accessible by end users currently only show CAT data for the instance named `production`.

-You must also set the following parameters for each CAT instance in CAT_AUTH:
+You must also set the following parameters for each CAT instance in `CAT_AUTH`:

-* CAT_API_KEY: API key for authentication to CAT
+* `CAT_API_KEY`: Admin API key for authentication to CAT
+* `CAT_API_URL`: Admin API endpoint URL

-* CAT_API_URL: API endpoint URL
+* `CAT_USER_API_URL`: User API endpoint URL

-* CAT_PROFILES_URL: Base URL for Intitution Download Area pages
+* `CAT_PROFILES_URL`: Base URL for the intitution download area pages

-* CAT_IDPMGMT_URL: URL For IdP Overview page
+* `CAT_IDPMGMT_URL`: URL for the IdP overview page

 ```
 CAT_INSTANCES = (